Konstantin Khabensky: 2009–2014

 Khabensky appeared in the 2009 mystical drama The Miracle by Aleksandr Proshkin.
-The film was inspired by the urban legend of Zoya who after dancing with an icon of Saint Nicholas became paralyzed.
+The film was inspired by the urban legend of Zoya, who after dancing with an icon of Saint Nicholas became paralyzed.

 In 2010, he played Vyacheslav Kolotilov in the comedy Lucky Trouble which co-starred Milla Jovovich and was directed by Levan Gabriadze.
 The film was about a school teacher traveling to Moscow to get married but who on his way there is mistaken for a football coach which puts him in danger of missing his own wedding.

 In the supernatural courtroom drama series Heavenly Court made in 2011, he played the character of Andrei who dies and becomes a prosecutor in the afterlife.
-He also appeared in children's film Fairytale.Is and historical picture Raspoutine during the same year.
+He also appeared in the children's film Fairytale.Is and the historical picture Raspoutine during the same year.

 The following year, he played the role of Alexei Turbin in the miniseries The White Guard, based on the novel of the same name by Mikhail Bulgakov.

-Konstantin played alcoholic geography teacher Victor Sluzhkin in the 2013 adventure drama The Geographer Drank His Globe Away directed by Alexander Veledinsky.
+Konstantin played an alcoholic geography teacher Victor Sluzhkin in the 2013 adventure drama The Geographer Drank His Globe Away directed by Alexander Veledinsky.
 It was based on the eponymous novel by Alexei Ivanov.
 His acting received considerable praise in Russia and abroad.
 Ronnie Scheib from Variety wrote that "thanks to Konstantin Khabensky’s charismatic, sardonic performance as Victor, even personal deterioration proves fascinating and consistently entertaining".
 Khabensky won the Best Actor prize at Kinotavr, Russian Guild of Film Critics Awards, Nika Awards and the Golden Eagle Awards.

 In the same year, he portrayed singer Pyotr Leschenko in the biographical musical television series Pyotr Leschenko.
 Everything That Was....
 Konstantin Khabensky took singing classes to prepare for the shooting, and performed all the songs himself in the series.

 He starred opposite Svetlana Khodchenkova in the 2014 movie The Adventurers about underwater diving treasure hunters.
 Konstantin Khabensky did scuba diving for many years, but during one scene his gas cylinder was not filled with air by crew members which caused the actor to almost drown.

-Also in 2014, Khabensky appeared as officer of the Tsarist army in Yolki 1914.
+Also in 2014, Khabensky appeared as an officer of the Tsarist army in Yolki 1914.
 The picture was part of the comedy anthology film series Yolki, where he has served as narrator in all installments.